BeyondTheClouds/enoslib/docs/tutorials/using-tasks.rst

 --------------------------------------

 Let's integrate our tasks with a command line parser.
 Here we choose `click`_.
-First enusre that it is installed:
+First ensure that it is installed:

 .. code-block:: bash